Bed Bath & Beyond to close stores, cut jobs in rebound bid

 “There’s still an incredible degree of love for Bed Bath & Beyond," Mara Sirhal, the newly named brand president of Bed Bath & Beyond, told industry analysts Wednesday.
 “We must get back to our rightful place as the home-category destination, and our goal is to achieve this by leading with the products and brands our customers want.”

 Time is of the essence for the company heading into the critical holiday shopping season.
-It said it expects a 26% decline in comparable sales for its fiscal second quarter.
+It said it expects a 26% decline in comparable sales for its fiscal second quarter, which ended Saturday.
 It burned through $325 million of cash in the quarter.

 Sirhal said the retailer wants to get back to being a place where shoppers find innovative items.
 For example, Bed Bath & Beyond was the first to bring items like the air fryer and the single-serve coffee maker to its customers, she said.